Joao-O-Santos/make-it-stop/README.md

 complicated "web app" do you wish you could make it stop and become a static website?
-Have you turned to static website generators only to find them reliant on too many dependencies and a scripting language you don't have you installed on you minimalist machine?
-Then `make-it-stop` could be for you!
+Have you turned to static website generators only to find them reliant on too many dependencies and a scripting language you don't have installed on your minimalist machine?
+Then, `make-it-stop` could be for you!

 **Disclaimer: the former is meant to be a tongue-in-cheek play on words